 Second, we have had reports from parents that indicate clear development outside of class.
 Remember the 25 Goals?
 Parents told us things like, “My son will not let me help him put on his shoes; he insists on doing it himself.”
 Or, “My daughter used to spill things all the time, but now she handles cups and plates much better.”

 Third, the two teachers from the Community Development team feel energized and committed to this project.
 They give first-hand testimony to what they’ve tried and seen work.
 They represent an important force in training others and taking this program to the villages who have already requested the program.

 I have to say, I am delighted with the pilot experience.
-It has revealed several areas to edit and expand in the manual and what needs to focus on for the summer intensive training that’s coming up.
+It revealed several areas to edit and expand in the manual and what we need to focus on for the summer intensive training that’s coming up.